Wealth Management vs Asset Management: What’s the Difference and Which Do You Need?

 Wealth Management vs Asset Management: What’s the Difference?

-What is Wealth Management?
+What Is Wealth Management?

-• Investment planning (mutual funds, PMS, stocks)
+• Investment planning (mutual funds, PMS, equity, debt)

 • Tax planning

-• Insurance planning
+• Insurance (life, health, term)

-• Retirement planning
+• Retirement and goal planning

 • Estate and succession planning

-What is Asset Management?
+What Is Asset Management?

 • Mutual funds